-It’s hard to believe that it’s now been two full years since the stock trading app Robinhood announced it was launching a cash management account.
+It’s hard to believe that it’s now been several years since the stock trading app Robinhood announced it was launching a cash management account.
 That offering — then dubbed Robinhood Checking & Savings — was quickly scrapped and the entire episode was a bit of an embarrassment for the company.
 Nevertheless, the core of the idea was later resurrected and now exists as the Robinhood Cash Management account.

-Editor’s note: this article was last updated in February 2021 with the latest APY information and more.
+Editor’s note: this article was last updated in May 2022 with the latest APY information and more.
 However, Robinhood Cash Management is no longer available to new customers.

 The Features of Robinhood Cash Management and My Experience

 Before we get into my experience with the Robinhood Cash Management account, we should probably discuss what it has to offer.
 First, the account functions as a hybrid checking and savings account (hence the original name) — although Robinhood is not actually a bank.
 Thus funds deposited into Cash Management accounts will be swept to partner banks, which include FDIC insurance.

 What’s nice about the hybrid setup is that you’ll earn interest on all of your funds, not just savings.
 Even better, that interest rate is relatively strong (especially when compared to brick and mortar banks), currently set at 1.00% APY (as of May 2022).
 Sure, it’s not the 3% that was originally teased long, long ago, and has been trimmed significantly due to economic conditions, but it’s still higher than some other options.